happydasch/nspanel_haui/docs/README.md

 ## Development

 The device handling responsibility is assigned to ESPHome.
-The communication with the nextion display is done using a custom ESPHome component `nspanel_haui`.
+The communication with the nextion display is done using the ESPHome component `nextion`.

 The backend and global logic of the system is under the management of AppDaemon, which handles all the behind-the-scenes operations.

 The display operations with minimal logic are assigned to Nextion, which works in collaboration with ESPHome to show informations on the panel.

 - [Design Guidelines](Design.md)